cutterman-cn/docker-php-nginx/README.md

+# Modified Readme

+this project forked from TrafeX/docker-php-nginx and add some php extensions to run Laravel

 # Docker PHP-FPM 8.0 & Nginx 1.20 on Alpine Linux
 Example PHP-FPM 8.0 & Nginx 1.20 container image for Docker, build on [Alpine Linux](https://www.alpinelinux.org/).